KaiserOfDoom/hello-world/README.md

 Hi,

-Trying to do my best hahaha to start using GitHub.
+Trying to do my best to start using GitHub.
+Hahahaha.